Frequently Asked Questions

 How common are anxiety disorders?

 Anxiety disorders affect more than 19 million men and women in the United States and are also common among children and adolescents.
-In fact, anxiety disorders are the most common type of psychological disorder in America, effecting people in all walks of life.
+In fact, anxiety disorders are the most common type of psychological disorder in America, affecting people in all walks of life.

 Isn't anxiety normal?